wein.plus

 Hammurabi

-Hammurabi I or Hammurapi I (1728-1686 BC) was the sixth king of the 1st Dynasty of Babylon with the title of "King of Sumer and Akkad".
-He unified Babylonia and in 1692 BC conquered or destroyed the city-state of Mari, the centre of an empire (roughly modern Syria, northwest of Abu Kamal) as well as a large part of the Assyrian Empire.
-Hammurabi's empire stretched almost across all of Mesopotamia to the Persian Gulf.
-In 1901, a 2.25 m high stele made of diorite was found in Susa in the southwest of present-day Iran near the Iraqi border in Khuzestan province on the outskirts of the present-day city of Shush, which is now on display in the Louvre in Paris.
-It had already been taken to Susa in antiquity and contains a large part of the laws of private and public law enacted by him.
-This collection of laws, named the "Codex Hammurabi", is one of the oldest in the world.
-It states: Wine is one of the most precious gifts on earth.
-Thus it demands love and respect, and we must show it respect.
+Hammurabi I or Hammurapi I (1728-1686 BC) was the sixth king of the 1st Dynasty of Babylon with the title "King of Sumer and Akkad".
+He unified Babylonia and conquered the city-state of Mari, the centre of an empire (roughly modern-day Syria, northwest of Abu Kamal) and a large part of the Assyrian Empire in 1692 BC.
+Hammurabi's empire extended over almost the entire Mesopotamia (Near Eastern landscape between the Euphrates and Tigris rivers) as far as the Persian Gulf.
+In 1901, a 2.25 metre high diorite stele was found in Susa in the south-west of modern-day Iran near the Iraqi border in the province of Khuzestan on the edge of the modern-day city of Shush, which is now on display in the Louvre in Paris.
+It had already been taken to Susa in antiquity and contains a large part of the laws he enacted under private and public law.

 Voices of our members